As time passes, people in Armour Hills and Mission Hills forget what links them to so many other neighborhoods.

 Every new shopping center ran big on the front page.
 And he could be something of a scold.

-He told people not to litter, not to dump ashes in gutters, and not to leave garage doors open.
+He told people not to litter, dump ashes in gutters, or leave garage doors open.

 He was big on social event coverage, Morton said.
 “There was bird watching, there was bicycling, there was gardening,…you name it.”

-With the depression, new housing construction slowed and more commercial buildings went in until housing picked up after World War II.
+With the Depression, new housing construction slowed, and more commercial buildings were built until housing picked up after World War II.

-Roland in Baltimore, another so called “garden suburban community,” came before it.
+Roland in Baltimore, another “garden suburban community,” came before it.
 Beverly Hills became more famous, but none of the others were on such a giant scale.